CaseDuncan/caseduncan.github.io/_posts/2025-07-14-dns-exfiltration.md

 - **Protocol**: DNS (UDP port 53)
 - **Query Type**: A (host address)

 This tells us that the machine with IP address `192.168.1.74` is initiating the outbound DNS queries that contain encoded subdomains.
-The response from `8.8.8.8` confirms that the query occurred and that the name does not resolve — which is typical for DNS tunneling payloads sent to a controlled domain.
+The response from `8.8.8.8` confirms that the query occurred and that the name does not resolve which is typical for DNS tunneling payloads sent to a controlled domain.

 Therefore, based on the packet details and query behavior, the exfiltrating host is:
-➡️ 192.168.1.74
+192.168.1.74

-pgsql
-Copy
-Edit

 This IP represents the compromised internal system used by the attacker to tunnel data out of the network via DNS requests.